Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab4.md

     ret = proc->pid;
 ```
 Notice:
-- Step 3 has decided the way to operating the memory, duplicate or use same one with its parent.
+- Step 3 has decided the way to operating the memory, duplicate or share with its parent.

 #### Problem 2
 Ucore can assign an unique process id for each process control block.
 First, Step 5 in Prob.1 has shown us that it will do the assigning opertion with interrupt disabled by command ```local_intr_save(intr_flag)```, because of that, cpu will not be rescheduled to other threads or processes until ```local_intr_restore(intr_flag)``` called.
 Secondly, the logic of ```get_pid()```, which use two parameters ```last_pid``` and ```next_safe``` to ensure a safe interval can be used, ensures an unique pid assigned with an acceptable time complexity.